Aapki Nazron Ne Samjha: Filming

 Based on the backdrop of Dwarka in Gujarat, the series was mainly filmed at Film City in Mumbai.
 Some initial sequences were shot in Dwarka in early February 2021.

 On 14 April 2021, due to the sudden COVID-19 rules set by the Chief Minister of Maharashtra, Uddhav Thackeray, the shooting halted.
 Later, the production house planned to move their shoot location to Goa until the next hearings from the government but after Goa too announced a lockdown, the sets were once again shifted to Silvassa, Gujarat.

 Release

 The first promo was released on 8 February 2021, the show premiered on 2 March 2021, and the series finale aired on 9 October 2021.
 From 2 March 2021 to 4 September 2021.
 In India, Aapki Nazron Ne Samjha aired Monday through Saturday at 6:00 PM on StarPlus, although it was moved to 5:30 PM later in the year.
-It also aired in the United Kingdom at 11:00 PM on Utsav Plus.